swcarpentry-ja/carpentries-coc/topic_folders/instructor_training/email_templates_admin.md

 Thank you for your interest in becoming a Carpentry Instructor!
 It sounds like you might be interested in applying to our Open Instructor Training program.
-Training slots are made available for Open applicants when they are not claimed by a member institution one month in advance.
-Because this happens unpredictably, we sometimes have a backlog of applications.
-We are currently working to address these needs and anticipate reduced wait times for Open training, but there may still be some delay.
+Training slots are made available for free to Open applicants when they are not claimed by a member institution one month in advance.

-We rank applications on a rolling basis, and we encourage all interested parties to apply.
-Many things influence selection, including regional, institutional, discipline, and diversity-related priorities, as well as relevant background and involvement with The Carpentries.
+We rank applications on a rolling basis; we are working to reduce wait times, but at present expect a delay of at least 1 month.
+If you have a specific need to be trained sooner (e.g. an upcoming workshop) please let us know.
 Multiple applicants from a single institution generally will not be invited at once, but may be accepted individually over time.
 To more rapidly build an Instructor community at your institution, consider becoming a Member.
 For more information see: